 Who uses PhotoModeler?

 PhotoModeler is used in a number of application areas where measurement and modeling of the real-world is required.
-These are accident reconstruction, forensics, film and game production, architectural modeling, engineering and scientific applications, manufacturing, archaeology, and surveying.
+These are manufacturing, marine fabrication,accident reconstruction, forensics, film and game production, architectural modeling, engineering and scientific applications, and surveying.

 Why use PhotoModeler?

 PhotoModeler is a professional tool for generating accurate measurements and models of the real world.
+It is a very powerful capability to make accurate 2D and 3D measurements using every day cameras.
 The Why PhotoModeler page outlines some of the key benefits.

 Which Cameras can be used with PhotoModeler?